-A large coalition of scientists, medical organizations, and doctors (including our own expert, Dr. Ashley Roman) is now urging women to eat at least the FDA's recommended amount, if not more.
+A large coalition of scientists, medical organizations, and doctors (including our own expert, Ashley Roman, MD) is now urging women to eat at least the FDA's recommended amount, if not more.
 They say that the Omega-3s in fish are especially important for the second-half of pregnancy, when baby's nervous system is developing, and that women should be urged to eat more fish.

 The FDA isn't currently prepared to revise its recommendation (but they do plan to study the new information).

 So what's a pregnant lady to do?
 Talk to your doctor, and check out the info we found below to help with your decision:

 According to our expert, Ashley Roman, MD:

 "To date, there is not a single case of fetal toxicity linked directly to fish intake..."